rickballard/CoCivium/projects/sandbox/README.md

 Unaligned, experimental, or pre-coherence ideas parked for incubation or critique.
 May evolve or be culled.

 **Status:**
 Stubbed for future implementation and documentation.
-This subproject is aligned with CoCivium’s emergent architecture and ethical foundation.
+This subproject is aligned with CoCivium™’s emergent architecture and ethical foundation.

 **Coherence Estimate:**
 TBD (stub phase)